prane-eth/iRAT/README.md

 - **Alvaro Arteaga**: User input scanning, and the idea of spam website filter.

 ## :email: Contact
-For personal queries, please find Praneeth's contact details here: [linktr.ee/prane.eth](https://linktr.ee/prane.eth)
+For personal queries, please find Praneeth's contact details here: https://prane-eth.github.io/

+## :identification_card: License
+Copyright © 2025 Praneeth Vadlapati and team <br>
+Please refer to the [LICENSE](./LICENSE.md) file for more information. <br>
+To request a permission to use my work, please contact me using the link below.

+## :warning: Disclaimer
+The code is not intended for use in production environments.
+This code is for educational and research purposes only.
+No author is responsible for any misuse or damage caused by this code.
+Use it at your own risk.
+The code is provided as is without any guarantees or warranty.

 ---